PacktPublishing/Kubernetes---An-Enterprise-Guide-2E/excursions/kind-multicluster/README.md

 # Repository Scripts/File Overview
 This repo contains various ascript and configuration files to make creating the deployments as easy as possible.
 So what are the functions of each file in the repo?

+## Directory Structure and Files

+Script				Function  				Requires Editing
+----------------------		-------------------------------------	----------------
+calico.yaml			Deploys Calico to the KinD Cluster 	No
+cluster1.yaml			Config file used for cluster1		Yes - IP address changes
+cluster2.yaml			Config file used for cluster		Yes - IP address changes
+create-clusters.sh		Creates DNSmasq Container and Clusters	Yes - IP address change for DNSmasq Docker run command
+create-kind-cluster.sh		Creates the clusters			No - Called from create-clusters.sh
+dnsmasq.conf			Config file used for DNSmasq		Yes - IP address changes
+get_helm.sh  			Download and installs Helm3		No
+install-kind.sh			Download and installs KinD		No
+nginx-deploy.yaml		Deploys NGINX-Ingress to cluster	No
+README.md			-- This File --

 ## KinD Cluster Configuration Files
 There are two cluster configuration files for the KinD clusters we will need to create.